taeastmo/16BMB_manual/docs/source/hpmca.rst

            :scale: 45 %
            :align: center

-        4. Then, click ‘Set’ button in ‘ROIs’ panel.
+        4. Then, click :guilabel:`&Set` button in 'ROIs' panel.
 The ROI area should now be a different color (default – blue).
         #.
 Currently selected ROI is indicated by a red cursor above it.
         #.
 The Centroid of the selected ROI is displayed in top-middle of the plot.
         #.
-Different ROI can be selected by ‘<’ and ‘>’ buttons in the ROI panel.
+Different ROI can be selected by :guilabel:`&<` and :guilabel:`&>` buttons in the ROI panel.
         #.
-More information about the ROIs can be displayed in the ‘ROIs control’ by selecting menu: Display/ROIs.
+More information about the ROIs can be displayed in the 'ROIs control' by selecting menu: Display/ROIs.
         #.
 You can change the name of any ROI by double-clicking and typing a new name in the name column.
         #.
-Peak fit can be displayed by clicking ‘Show fit’ button in ROIs control window.
+Peak fit can be displayed by clicking 'Show fit' button in ROIs control window.

     .. figure:: /images/hpmca/rois.png
        :alt: rois